Civil War Veteran - Texas Ranger - Sheriff

 Slaughter had to mortgage his property.
 He retired to his San Bernardino Ranch near Douglas, Arizona.

 In his declining years, Slaughter’s feet became so swollen that he had to wear slippers, and he often had to use crutches.
-As he feebleness increased, the old gambler could not recall the names of the cards when he sat down to play poker with his grandson.
+As his feebleness increased, the old gambler could not recall the names of the cards when he sat down to play poker with his grandson.
 He suffered from eczema on the hands and feet, often having to bandage them.
 By 1921, he suffered from high blood pressure.

 On Wednesday, February 15, 1922, he visited his beloved San Bernardino Ranch for the last time.
 He complained of a bad headache.
 A doctor was called.
 Slaughter went to sleep.
 Everyone tip-toed out of his bedroom.

-Early the next morning, Viola, his wife of forty three years, brought him his breakfast.
+Early the next morning, Viola, his wife of forty-three years, brought him his breakfast.
 She tried to awaken him.
 He didn't move or open his eyes.
 At age eighty one, John Horton Slaughter, Civil War veteran, Texas Ranger, trail-driver, cattle-king, sheriff, distinguished Arizona representative, professional gambler and symbol of the Old West, had died in his bed.

 Hundreds of mourners gathered at the Episcopal Church to say good-bye to the third sheriff of Cochise County.
 Among the pallbearers was James H. East, captor of Billy the Kid, and long-time friend.
 Slaughter was buried in the Calvary Cemetery in Douglas, Arizona.
 His wife, Cora Viola Slaughter, lived another nineteen years, dying at age 80, on April 1, 1941, in Douglas, Arizona.